 If severe neck pain occurs after an accident, a trained professional should immediately immobilize the patient to avoid the risk of further injury.
 Immediate care should also be sought when an injury causes pain in the neck that radiates down the arms and legs.

-For many people, neck pain is a temporary condition that disappears with time.
+For many people, neck and arm pain is a temporary condition that disappears with time.
 If you have not experienced an extreme injury, you should seek medical care when neck pain:

 - Lasts longer than 8 weeks